Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Introduction

 \section{Introduction}

-The treatment of fields as mechanical systems with an infinite number of degrees of freedom allows to formulate field theories by pure analogy to the mechanical description of particles.
-Accordingly, there are two methods for constructing a field theory: the Hamiltonian and the Lagrangian formalisms.
-The usual formulation of the Hamiltonian or canonical formalism is characterized by the primacy of time as the fundamental independent variable, so that the resulting theories are devoid of Lorentz covariance.
-In the Lagrangian formalism, on the other hand, all space-time coordinates intervene symmetrically; thus, this formalism generates field theories in full agreement with the special principle of relativity.

-The principal objective of all field theories, both classical and quantum, is to locally describe the interactions between particles.
-Consequently, modern field theories have as a basic requirement to agree with the special theory of relativity and therefore are usually developed on the basis of the Lagrangian formalism.
-Nevertheless, the most recurrent approach to formulate quantum field theories is through the so-called canonical quantization process that is entirely based on a Hamiltonian treatment.
-This apparent incompatibility raises the question on whether the Hamiltonian formalism can be generalized in such a way as to allow for a manifestly covariant quantization process.
+The treatment of fields as mechanical systems with an infinite number of degrees of freedom allows formulating field theories by pure analogy to the mechanical description of particles.
+Hence, there are two methods for constructing a field theory: the Hamiltonian and the Lagrangian formalisms.
+The usual formulation of the Hamiltonian (or canonical) formalism is characterized by the primacy of time as the fundamental independent variable and thus generates field theories that are devoid of manifest covariance, so this property must be verified at every stage of construction, typically through laborious calculations.
+In the Lagrangian formalism, on the other hand, all space-time coordinates intervene symmetrically; therefore, this formalism implies field theories in full agreement with the principle of relativity.
+Then, since the main objective of all field theories, both classical and quantum, is to locally describe the interactions between particles, modern field theories have as a basic requirement to agree with the special theory of relativity and hence are usually developed on the basis of the Lagrangian formalism.
+Nevertheless, the most recurrent approach to formulate quantum field theories is through the so-called canonical quantization process, which is entirely based on a Hamiltonian treatment.
+Naturally, this incompatibility is only apparent, since quantum field theories derived using canonical quantization correctly describe relativistic phenomena; however, it raises the question on whether the Hamiltonian formalism can be generalized in such a way as to allow for a manifestly Lorentz-covariant, canonical quantization process.